Mario Andretti's Racing Challenge

-Mario Andretti's Racing Challenge is a video game that was released in 1991 for DOS and was developed by Distinctive Software.

-It is a racing game featuring a career mode modeled after Mario Andretti's career.
+Mario Andretti's Racing Challenge is a racing video game for MS-DOS developed by Distinctive Software and published in 1991 by Electronic Arts.
+It is modeled after Mario Andretti's career.
 The objective is to earn enough money by winning races to enter and win the indy car series.

 Gameplay

 The game is a 3D racing game from the 1st perspective.
 Replays can be viewed from the 3rd person perspective.

 The player starts with $20.000 and has to earn money by winning races to enter the higher series.

 The available series are Sprint Cars, Modified, Stock Cars, Prototypes, Formula 1 and Indy Cars.